-ALTA Unveils Best Practices Assessment Preparation Workbook for Members
+Best Practices Assessment Preparation Workbook Available to Members

-ALTA has created a Best Practices Assessment Preparation Workbook that members can use to examine adoption of ALTA’s “Title Insurance and Settlement Company Best Practices” and measure if a company is prepared to undergo an assessment.
+ALTA members can use the Best Practices Assessment Preparation Workbook to examine adoption of ALTA’s “Title Insurance and Settlement Company Best Practices” and measure if a company is prepared to undergo an assessment.

 “We are hopeful that ALTA members find the Workbook helpful in preparing for a Best Practices Assessment and also in the day-to-day running of your company,” said Michelle Korsmo, ALTA’s chief executive officer.
 “You can think of the Workbook as the Cliffs Notes to help title professionals prepare for the Assessment.”

-Click here to access the Workbook.
+Click here to access the Workbooks.
 You will need your ALTA login and password to access the document.

-The Workbook for pillar No. 1 consists of six tabs that include a cover page, an introduction letter, instructions, questionnaire, worksheet and an action report.
+The Workbooks consist of six tabs that include a cover page, an introduction letter, instructions, questionnaire, worksheet and an action report.

 The Workbook questionnaire tab includes a series of questions asking about a company’s business practices.
 Questions are broken out by each Best Practices pillar and designed to match up with the requirements of the Best Practices and the Assessment Procedures.
 Each question should be answered with either a “yes” or “no.” Some questions may require an explanation.
 In addition, the Workbook asks to indicate whether the practice is documented in a company’s written procedures and whether the company has a system for determining if employees follow the procedures.

 “If completed electronically, the Workbook generates a useful report outlining what items your company may need to implement and add to your written procedures in order to pass an Assessment,” added Frank Pellegrini, ALTA’s president.
 “This action report is a great tool to help you figure out where your company stands in the Best Practices process.”